 When looking for your network what you want to do is go online and look for networks that are truly willing to help you, they rely on affiliates just as much as you rely on them.
 If you’re a new affiliate and you have an affiliate manager that you like then there’s no reason for you to leave unless the network as a whole is starting to show signs of weakness.
 There’s tons of extremely popular networks out there and there’s many of them that you can trust, just go online and hunt for them.
 Look on Facebook, search around and you’ll see these networks for yourself.
 Many of the major groups on Facebook with active members will be a great way to get started as it’s community driven and more trustworthy.

-Hopefully this has helped you in understanding how the network fits into the grand scheme between the advertiser and the affiliate.
-There are good things and bad things about a network, I work with many networks today, at least 10 CPA affiliate network and there’s absolutely nothing wrong with working with a network.
+Hopefully this has helped you in understanding how cpa affiliate networks fit into the grand scheme between the advertiser and the affiliate.
+There are good things and bad things about a network, I work with many cpa affiliate networks toda and there’s absolutely nothing wrong with working on a network.
 You just have to know when it’s time to continue on with a network and when it’s time to go direct to an advertiser and work something out with them.